20 Adenoid Cystic Carcinoma (ACC) Clinical Trials Recruiting Now (May 2026): NOTCH, ADC, B7-H4, Carbon Ion, Salivary

 - NOTCH-targeted therapy — CB-103 (oral NOTCH inhibitor) in combination trials for NOTCH-mutant ACC

-- Carbon ion radiotherapy — three recruiting trials for locally advanced/unresectable ACC
+- Carbon ion radiotherapy — three recruiting trials for locally advanced/unresectable ACC (ACC is relatively resistant to standard photon radiation)

 - Tyrosine kinase inhibitors — lenvatinib, axitinib, and novel multi-kinase inhibitors